 - National Archaeological Museum: Explore exhibits showcasing artefacts from the Nuragic, Phoenician, and Roman periods.

-- Citadel of Museums: Visit this complex that houses several museums, including the National Picture Gallery and the Museum of Siamese Art.
+- Citadel of Museums: Visit this complex that houses several museums.
+These include the National Picture Gallery and the Museum of Siamese Art.

 - San Saturnino Basilica: One of the oldest churches in Sardinia, dating back to the 5th century.